The Ultimate Garden Route Itinerary: Stops, Tips & More

 George

 George is the second largest city in the Western Cape.
 It’s at a nice midway point between Cape Town and Port Elizabeth and can be a nice base for exploring the Garden Route.
 However, compared to the smaller coastal towns, the bustling city doesn’t have much charm.
-So we would recommend it as a midday stop rather than an overnight stay.
+So we would recommend it as a day trip or midday stop rather than an overnight stay.

-Considering Wilderness is just 16km further down the coast, we recommend continuing your Garden Route drive to stay there for the night.
+Considering Wilderness is just 16 km further down the coast, we recommend continuing your Garden Route drive to stay there for the night.

 Things to do in George